-This LGBT+ History Month, we dive into the history, evolution and importance of the rainbow flag.
+This Pride month, we dive into the history, evolution and importance of the rainbow flag.

 We’ve all become familiar with seeing the rainbow flag, or pride flag, on everything from social media to lanyards and during celebrations such as LGBT+ History Month and Pride.

-Each February, LGBT+ History Month honours the history and inspiring achievements of those in the lesbian, gay, bisexual, transgender plus community.
+Each June, Pride month honours the inspiring achievements of those in the lesbian, gay, bisexual, transgender plus community.

 As the rainbow flag is a cornerstone of LGBT+ visibility, this month seems the ideal time to dive into its history, meaning, and evolution over the years.